sid-unizar/apertium-lexinfo-mapping/README.md

 **For each POS tag**, the following table provides ...

-1. The lexinfo individual(s) that are instantiated throughout the data to encode that pos
+1. The lexinfo individual(s) that are instantiated throughout the data to encode that POS
-2. The list of Apertium tags (varying in granularity) for that pos in the data
+2. The list of Apertium tags (varying in granularity) for that POS in the data
 3. The tag from the  [Universal Dependencies tagset](https://universaldependencies.org/u/pos/).

 | POS       | Lexinfo Individual           | Apertium tag  | UD Tag